erickson-figueroa/ai-real-estate-app/README.md

     npm install

 ### 3. Set Up Environment Variables

-Create a .env file in the server directory with the following content:
+Create an .env file if it does not exist in the server directory with the following content:

     OPENAI_API_KEY=your_openai_api_key

+If the .env already exists, just add the OPENAI_API_KEY to it.

+### 4. Database Setup

+1. Download MSSQL Developer Edition:

+- Download and install <a href="https://www.microsoft.com/en-us/sql-server/sql-server-downloads" target="_blank" rel="noopener noreferrer">Microsoft SQL Server Developer Edition</a>

+2. Install a SQL Management Tool:

+- Download and install <a href="https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16" target="_blank" rel="noopener noreferrer">SQL Server Management Studio (SSMS)</a> or
+- Download and install <a href="https://learn.microsoft.com/en-us/azure-data-studio/download-azure-data-studio" target="_blank" rel="noopener noreferrer">Azure Data Studio</a> or
+- Use <a href="https://learn.microsoft.com/en-us/azure-data-studio/download-azure-data-studio" target="_blank" rel="noopener noreferrer">Visual Studio Code with the MSSQL Extension</a>

+ 3. Create a Database and User:

+- Create a new database named HousingListing.
+- Create a user with sufficient permissions to create tables and execute SQL queries.

+4. Download and Execute the SQL Script:

+- Download the SQL script to create and populate the HousingListing database from the repository, inside the DB directory.
+- Execute the script using your chosen SQL management tool.

+5. Configure the Connection String:

+-  Add your database connection details to the .env file in the server directory

+        DB_CONNECTION_STRING=mssql+pyodbc://<username>:<password>@<server_address>/<database_name>?driver=ODBC+Driver+17+for+SQL+Server
+- Replace <username>, <password>, <server_address or <server_name>, and <database_name> with the appropriate values.

-### 4. Run the Flask Backend Server
+### 6. Run the Flask Backend Server

     cd server
     poetry run flask run

-### 5. Start the React Frontend Application
+### 7. Start the React Frontend Application

     cd ../src
     npm run dev

-### 6. Access the Application
+### 8. Access and Usage

-Open your browser and navigate to http://localhost:3000 to access the application.
+Once the application is up and running, open your web browser and navigate to http://localhost:3000.
+You can start using the AI Real Estate Application by entering natural language queries into the search bar.
+The application will process your queries and return the top property recommendations based on your criteria.

 ## Conclusion